 Given the benefit of hindsight, it can be seen that the 1977 A.J.C.
 Derby field largely lacked depth and quality with the exception of the place-getters and the favourite.
-Despite Lefroy winning the Queensland Derby and his triumph as an autumn three-year-old at Flemington in the Queen Elizabeth Stakes, this fine and powerfully-built Decies colt was never a genuine 2400-metre horse.
+Despite Lefroy winning the Queensland Derby in race-record time and his triumph as an autumn three-year-old at Flemington in the Queen Elizabeth Stakes, this fine and powerfully-built Decies colt was never a genuine 2400-metre horse.
 Indeed, his four-year-old season was to prove disappointing and apart from the Queen Elizabeth Stakes, he only won one other race – the V.R.C.
 Turnbull Stakes – from his 17 starts that season.
 Lefroy’s last race came in the 1979 A.J.C.
 Sydney Cup when he managed to beat only one horse home in the event won by Double Century.
 His complete racing record was: 47 starts, for 13 wins, 8 seconds and 7 thirds and $255,070 in stakes.
 An entire, Lefroy stood at the Noonamah Stud, Echunga, in South Australia but failed as a stallion.

 Perhaps the most unlucky galloper to contest the 1977 A.J.C.
 Derby was Pelican Point whose shelly feet denied him the chance to realise his full potential in later seasons.
 Nonetheless, the chestnut gelding affords a most romantic postscript to that 1977 classic.
-Pelican Point lost his way for the balance of his three-year-old season, apart from his placing behind So Called in the S.A.J.C.
+Pelican Point lost his way for the balance of his three-year-old season, apart from his place behind So Called in the S.A.J.C.
 St Leger, while as a four-year-old his only significant victory came in S.A.J.C.
 Spring Stakes.
 The horse went through a succession of different trainers.
 Exasperated at the loss of form and seemingly insoluble problems in shoeing the horse, the principals of the Narrung Stud sold out for $25,000 to a Gold Coast sportsman, Colin Wells, who was prepared to take a gamble.
 The new owner’s original intention was to race Pelican Point in Tasmania but when the horse showed some of his old ability on the track, he was sent on a whim to Brisbane trainer Henry Davis.